What is a Multiple in Math? All Kids Need To Know

 Interactive Activity

-Teaching what is a multiple in math 4th grade may require more interaction because the numbers can get confusing for the kids.
-So here is an interactive activity that the kids can engage in.
+Teaching what is a multiple to kids may require more interaction because the numbers can get confusing.

-• Imagine you’re on a treasure hunt adventure in a magical land.
-Your mission is to find the hidden treasure, which can only be unlocked by discovering the common multiples of three enchanted numbers: 15, 14, and 30.
+Hey, students!
+Imagine you’re on a treasure hunt adventure in a magical land.
+Your mission is to find the hidden treasure, which you can only unlock by discovering the common multiples of two enchanted numbers: 15 and 30.

-• Write down the first few multiples of each enchanted number in their respective sections.
+Write down the first few multiples of each enchanted number in their respective sections.
 Use colorful markers to make it exciting!
-For example:

 Number 15: 15, 30, 45, 60, …